 - "I Know You're in There Somewhere" Fight: Insanely good at winning those, in the anime.

 - Incorruptible Pure Pureness: Manages to resist getting turned evil and maintains her cheery personality despite having a bigger Trauma Conga Line than most magical girls from Deconstruction animes.

-- Informed Ability: Many character bios says her favorite subject is Home Economics, in spite of how awful she was and how much she seemed to hate it in that one season 1 episode
+- Informed Ability: Many character bios says her favorite subject is Home Economics, in spite of how awful she was and how much she seemed to hate it in episode 16.

 - Informed Flaw: In the anime she claims she's chubby and flat-chested, and bothered about this.
 She more-or-less looks pretty much like every other female character in terms of body model.